Charles Beaubien: Biography

 Charles Jean Baptiste Cuillerier dit Beaubien was the son of Jean Baptiste Cuillerier dit Beaubien and Marie Anne Lootman dit Barrois.
 Beaubien was born in Fort Detroit, Pays d'en Haut, now Detroit, Michigan.

 He married Tacumwah, the mother of Chief Jean Baptiste de Richardville, after a bitter divorce in 1774 from her husband, Antoine Joseph Drouet de la Richerville, a trade rival.
 The cause of the divorce was control of a profitable 8-mile portage between the Maumee and Wabash Rivers that connected the Great Lakes and Canada to the Mississippi River.
 The portage belonged to Tacumwah's family, but had recently been taken over by the brothers Alexander and Francis Maisonville, whom Richerville supported.
 When the arguments turned to physical abuse, Tacumwah moved in with Beaubien, and he sided with her family in the court proceedings at Fort Detroit.
 Tacumwah not only retained all her property from the divorce, but British oversight of the portage was taken from the Maisonville brothers and given to Beaubien.
 Charles Beaubien and Tacumwah had one daughter, Josetta Beaubien Roubidoux, but her descendants were struck from the tribal roll in 1867.

 Beaubien was appointed British Agent to the Miami tribe of Native Americans, and he seems to have been loyal both to the Miami and to the British.
-He accompanied or led raids against settlements on the Ohio and Wabash rivers, and he supplied weapons to Indians allies.
+He accompanied or led raids against settlements on the Ohio and Wabash rivers, and he supplied weapons to Native American allies.
 In one case, the Miami refused to go on a raid to Kentucky, so Beaubien recruited Shawnee under Chief Blackfish, who then captured Daniel Boone in the Siege of Boonesborough in 1778.